neondatabase/neon/docs/glossary.md

 they don't need to be stored permanently (e.g. pg_subtrans), or we do not support them in zenith yet (pg_commit_ts).
 Each SLRU segment is considered a separate relish[].

-### Snapshot file

-Layered repository on-disk format is based on immutable files.
-The files are called "snapshot files".
-Each snapshot file contains a full snapshot, that is, full copy of all pages in the relation, as of the "start LSN".
-It also contains all WAL records applicable to the relation between the start and end LSNs.
-Each snapshot file corresponds to one 10 MB slice of a PostgreSQL relation fork.

 ### Tenant (Multitenancy)
 Tenant represents a single customer, interacting with Zenith.